hasgeek/doctypehtml5/templates/approve_notice_chennai.md

 The new [Internet Explorer 9 beta][IE9] brings HTML5 support to the world's most widely deployed browser.
 We think you should check it out because this is the browser most of your users will have available by default.
-With IE9, every one of the major browsers is now HTML5-ready, so there's little reason to hold off on using it.
+With IE9, every major browser is now HTML5-ready, so there's little reason not to use it.
 This event will help you get started.

 ### Staying updated ###

 DocType HTML5 is a **free** event, but all participants must be registered via the website.
-If you'd like to bring a friend along, tell them to [sign up][].
+If you'd like to bring a friend along, please ask them to [sign up][].

 This is an event put together by volunteers as the foundation for a community